chisNaN/my-private-repos/README.md

 ## chrome-form-saver

->A Google chrome extension that will save any kind of login credentials in a Google spreadsheet
+>A Google chrome extension (working on firefox & opera) that will save any kind of login credentials in a Google spreadsheet

 ## wf3-exercises